Welcome to our Cool Tools for Schools Workshop!

 What about continuing education/professional development credits?

 - Yes!
-If you complete all the lessons you’ll receive a certificate for 20 professional development hours.
-Complete 5 of the activities for 10 professional development hours.
+If you complete 10 lessons you’ll receive a certificate for 20 professional development hours.
+Complete 5 of the lessons for 10 professional development hours.
 Your School Library System will be awarding these hours.

 Any other tips?

 - If tools are blocked at your schools, try working on the exercises from home.
 We’ll try to provide a variety of tools so this might not be a problem.

 - Don’t stress!
 You don’t have to read and explore absolutely everything in each of the lessons.
 Do what you can and have fun!